 Thank a Lineworker

-If you flip a switch and your lights come on, you can thank your local public power lineworkers.
-If your heat and AC keep your home comfortable year round, you can thank your public power lineworkers.
+If you flip a switch and the lights come on, you can thank your local public power lineworkers for making that possible.
+When you’re enjoying a summer evening game under the lights at your neighborhood ball field, you can thank your public power lineworkers.

 These highly skilled professionals perform the critical work needed to keep our communities powered every day.
 They are true hometown heroes.

-We’re making it simple to share your gratitude with the team behind public power.
-Ready to get started?
+Here’s a simple way to share your gratitude with the team behind public power.

-To give your thanks, write a short note of appreciation.
+Write a Note of Appreciation.
 We’ll share your kind words with public power lineworkers and team members.

 • Fields marked with * are required.